GIS & Ecological Economics

 Parks, S. 2012.
 Divergent pathways of development: Human Wellbeing and Ecosystem Services in Two Thai Provinces.
 Environment and Planning C: Government and Policy, 30(5): 891 - 909.

-Years of experience and education allow Amala to engage in in-depth interdisciplinary projects.
-For GIS needs, we can create visually appealing maps, can undertake more complex spatial analyses or can develop new data sets.
-With two PhD Ecological Economists, Amala Consulting can partake in comprehesive research projects.
+Years of experience and education allow Amala Consulting to engage in in-depth interdisciplinary projects.
+For GIS needs, we can create visually appealing maps, develop and manage large GIS Databases, can undertake more complex spatial analyses or can develop new data sets.